shlomova/BrickBreaker/README.md

 (`Rclick ->`) Set `BrickBreaker_Test` project as a `Startup Project`.
 Run and see all the wonderful unit test failures that pop out in the console.
 Pretty, hu?

+### Practice OpenCV:
+You have the `SnadBox.c` file to learn and practice the most common commands in OpenCV.
+Set the `OpenCV_Playground` project as the `Startup Project`, and now you can run this.
+Look at the code in the file, and play with parameters, etc.

+Don't forget to restore the `Startup Project` to `BrickBreaker_Test`.

 Step 2: Points
 --------------